by Linda-Ann Stewart

 I now decide what it is I want in my life.
 I realize that I deserve to have a better future.
 The Universe always wants for me what I want for myself.
 Everything I need to support my choice now appears.
 As I make the choice to change, all levels of my mind align to strengthen my resolve.

 Watch the accompanying video, Better Habits Make for a Better Life.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/coaching.shtml
+To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.